see it clearly

-Which Two Fruits Grow on Palm Trees?
+Which Fruits Grow on Palm Trees?

-The coconut palm is grown throughout the tropical regions, with the vast majority located in India and the Middle East.
-It is one of the most famous types of palm trees due to the popularity and widespread use of the coconut fruit.
-Technically, the coconut is what is called a drupe, not a true nut.
-But when the question is posed, "which two fruits grow on palm trees?" coconuts are a viable answer because they are, biologically speaking, a fruit.
-The coconut's various parts are used in all kinds of ways:
+The Coconut Palm tree is grown throughout the tropical regions, and thrives in sandy soils, abundant sunlight, warm temperatures and high humidity.
+It is one of the most famous types of Palm trees due to the popularity and widespread use of the coconut fruit.
+Technically, the coconut is what is called a drupe, a fruit with a fleshy layer - it is not a true nut.

-• The "nut" of the coconut provides oil, which is used for cooking and making margarine.
+• The "meat" of the coconut, which is the white flesh inside, provides oil, which is used for cooking and making margarine.

-• The "meat" of the coconut, which is the white flesh inside, can be cooked, eaten directly, or dried.
+• The meat of the coconut can also be cooked, eaten raw, or dried.

 • The meat of the coconut can be pressed for its juice, referred to as coconut milk, which is a healthy drink and can also be used in cooking.